ADMIN-INTELLIGENCE-GmbH/CheckMK/installer/README.md

 *   SSH key-based authentication must be pre-configured between the Checkmk server and any Proxmox VE host to enable secure, passwordless access for inventory queries.
 *   The local check configuration must be set up directly on the Checkmk server itself, not on the individual PVE hosts.

-# License

-Specify the license under which this script is distributed, e.g., MIT License.

 # Disclaimer

 This script is provided as-is without warranty.
 Use at your own risk.
 Ensure you test in a controlled environment before deploying to production systems.